 If you have the option, try shoes that are half a size larger.
 This will likely give you the space you need to be more comfortable.
 If that isn’t an option, you can try out a full size larger if it’s a shoe you’re very keen on.
 Just make sure you walk around and that they aren’t too big.

-Aside from the toe space, several other aspects are important to keep in mind when you’re shopping for dress shoes.
+Aside from the toe space, several other aspects are important to keep in mind when you’re shopping for new dress shoes.
 Firstly, make sure you’re wearing the kind of socks that you would normally wear, to ensure the shoes fit as they would on an everyday basis.

 Also, make sure to take into consideration the fit when it comes to the width of the shoe.
 Just like with the toe space in the shoe, you also shouldn’t feel like the shoes fit too tightly on the sides of your feet.
 They shouldn’t be squeezing, pinching, or uncomfortable in any area.